 -

-- Any voting committee member may request that a protocol undergo review at a legally convened meeting ("full-committee review").
+- Any voting committee member may request that a protocol undergo review at a legally convened meeting ("full-committee review" FCR).
 If such a request is made, then the protocol will be reviewed by way of the normal full-committee review/approval process.
 Such full-committee review/approval will be conducted at a convened meeting with a constituted quorum of members present and eligible to vote.

-- While a request for full-committee review of a protocol can be made anytime, for the purpose of keeping the review/approval timely, if the response deadline for voting committee members as designated by the chair has passed without a request for full-committee review, the chair will initiate the Designated Review process.
+- While a request for full-committee review of a protocol can be made anytime, for the purpose of keeping the review/approval timely, if the response deadline for voting committee members as designated by the chair has passed without a request for full-committee review, the chair will initiate the Designated Member Review process.

-- To proceed with the Designated Review process, at least one member of the IACUC, designated by the chairperson and qualified to conduct the review, shall review the protocol, and have the authority to approve, require modifications in (to secure approval), or request full-committee review of the protocol.
+- To proceed with the Designated Member Review process, at least one member of the IACUC, designated by the chairperson and qualified to conduct the review, shall review the protocol, and have the authority to approve, require modifications in (to secure approval), or request full-committee review of the protocol.
 If the chair assigns multiple designated reviewers, there must be unanimous approval by all designated reviewers.
 If there is not unanimous agreement, the protocol will automatically go to the full committee for review.
 Disapproval of a protocol requires full-committee action.

 -